samiarja/dvseventfilter/README.md

-# A General Solution to Information Removal for Event Cameras
+# A General-Purpose Algorithm for Hot Pixel and Background Noise Removal for Neuromorphic Space Imaging

 <p align="center" width="100%">